Sam Tomkins: Catalans Dragons

 Tomkins played 13 games for Catalans Dragons in the 2020 Super League season including the 48-2 semi-final loss against St Helens.

 On 5 October 2021, Tomkins was awarded with the Man of Steel for his efforts with Catalans throughout the season.
 On 9 October 2021, Tomkins played for Catalans in their 2021 Super League Grand Final loss against St. Helens.

-In round 20 of the 2022 Super League season, Tomkins kicked a drop goal to win the game for Catalans against Huddersfield 13-12.
+In April 2022, Tomkins fractured his fibula in the Challenge Cup quarterfinal against St Helens ruling him out for a minimum of four weeks.
+In round 20, Tomkins kicked a drop goal to win the game for Catalans against Huddersfield 13-12.

 Tomkins played 21 games for Catalans in the 2022 Super League season including their elimination playoff loss to Leeds.

+In March 2023, Tomkins announced that he would be retiring at the end of the season, following issues with his knee after injuring it in 2022.
+He delayed his decision to retire in order to play in the 2021 World Cup.

+In the 2023 semi-final against St Helens, Tomkins scored the winning try with less than one minute remaining to take Catalans into the grand final and also end St Helens four-year dominance of the competition.
+On 14 October, Tomkins played in Catalans 2023 Super League Grand Final loss against Wigan which was also his final game as a player.